pyiso80/EoBP_04/Java Intro.md

 	And others
 		such as @, $, }
 	There are 256 total characters in ASCII code.

-There are also characters in ASCII which are not printable, such as
+There are also characters in ASCII which are not printable but control devices like monitors and printers.
+For instance,

 	Backspace (represented by 8)